-"Board Clerk" means the attorney employed by the Board to perform advisory, review, and administrative functions as set forth in these Rules.
+"Board Clerk" means the attorney or non-attorney employed by the Board to perform advisory, review, and administrative functions as set forth in these Rules.

 "Central Intake Office" means an office staffed by a Board Clerk that has certain administrative and review functions as set forth in these Rules.